 We have listed out a few activities that can transform 2nd-grade math worksheets to fun activities for children.

-Time and calendar worksheets This grade 2 worksheets will help students read a traditional clock-face so that they not only learn how to be good with numbers but also help them understand the dynamics of time.
+This grade 2 worksheets will help students read a traditional clock-face so that they not only learn how to be good with numbers but also help them understand the dynamics of time.
 You need to start this activity with whole hours and slowly progress to half fours, quarter hours, and five and 1-minute intervals and let the students settle into it.
 Furthermore, you need to teach them different aspects of time like am & pm and then elapsed time should be introduced in the activity.
 Finally, you can teach students days of the week and months in a year.
 Make sure you familiarise them with everything before you proceed with questions.

-Around the block In this activity, we would first put together a list of questions related to a skill, following which we would have the students stand in a circle.
+In this activity, we would first put together a list of questions related to a skill, following which we would have the students stand in a circle.
 Once you commence with the activity, you need to give a ball to anyone of the students, and the teacher (you) will read a question from the list.
 Upon hearing the question, the students will start passing the ball clockwise amongst them in the circle.
 The student who started with it must answer the question before receiving the ball again.
 However, if the student fails to answer the question, the ball can be passed to a fellow classmate.
 Also, if the student correctly answers, they get the advantage of choosing the next contestant.

-Math fact race For this activity, you will have to divide students into teams and post grid sheet in front of each group.
+For this activity, you will have to divide students into teams and post grid sheet in front of each group.
 One student from each team should write an answer in the appropriate grid to the best of their knowledge.
 For example, to practice multiplication, a student would have to write 20 in the grid where the fourth row and fifth column meet.
 After writing the answer, the student shall return to their team, and then it’s the turn of the next member to fill the sheet.
 So the next group member can fill another grid or, if needed, correct a previous answer.
 This process continues until a team wins by filling the sheet by writing the maximum number of answers.

-We believe these team building math worksheets are essentially important because they not only facilitate communication between the students but also help them in understanding the different perspectives related to a particular situation or activity.
+We believe these team building math worksheets for kids are essentially important because they not only facilitate communication between the students but also help them in understanding the different perspectives related to a particular situation or activity.
 They also promote healthy student relationships and rational thinking in the kids.

 Further, math worksheets for kids will help build your child’s interest in topics that he/she would otherwise find boring.
 They would also act as a catalyst for your child to learn and grow motivated in different aspects.
 Moreover, it would cut the first turf between students but will also strengthen the mentor-student bond without strenuous textbook language.